DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

         * Resilience and HA
         * Measured/metered use
         * Reduced TCO, engergy and cooling costs
-* Network as a Service (NaaS)
-    * Capability provided to customers is transport connectivity and related network capabilities
 * Platform as a Service (PaaS)
     * Platform capability type
     * Customer can deploy, manage and run their create/acquired applications using one or more programming languages and multiple execution environments